 The council’s leadership were to be held to account on its policy of change by its Executive and Corporate Services Scrutiny Committee, which is made up of Councillors from the Conservative and Labour parties.
 There are no residents on the scrutiny committee.

-The Council’s own records provoke serious questions about the role- or lack thereof – and lack of measurable actions from the most senior and well-paid council officers, in attendance who made no intervention on behalf of the public to question or challenge RBKC’s trajectory.
+The Council’s own records provoke serious questions about the role – or lack thereof – and lack of measurable actions from the most senior and well-paid council officers in attendance at Executive and Corporate Services Scrutiny Committee meetings, who made no intervention on behalf of the public to question or challenge RBKC’s trajectory.

 When contacted for information about scrutiny of the application of the Twelve Principles by the Council, the committee chairman, Cllr Pat Mason (also leader of the Labour group in Kensington), replied that he was too busy to respond.

 The vice-chair, Cllr Adrian Berrill-Cox (Conservative) did not respond to enquiries, while various other current and former committee members contacted to provide input to this article also chose not to reply.

 Without feedback from insiders, we turned to the published agendas and minutes of this committee since the Twelve Principles of Good Governance became official RBKC policy.
 The information is from council papers published online, specifically the monthly agenda item titled ‘CHANGE AT THE COUNCIL: THE COUNCIL’S RESPONSE TO THE INDEPENDENT REVIEW OF GOVERNANCE’ (their capitals).

 Monthly Minutes Summary: Executive and Corporate Services Scrutiny Committee, July 2018 to July 2019 Disbanding